 Aside from the importance of providing a quality education for its students, Babson College places a great deal of emphasis on sustainability for our environment.
 The school website gives an indication of just how much they are doing on campus to promote resource efficiency, including:

 - Bottle Filling Stations – Promoting the reduction of single-use water bottles.
 These water bottle–filling stations are used roughly1,000 times per day

 - Community Garden – An on-campus garden maintained by volunteers

 - LEED Buildings – Several buildings on campus have been retrofitted to improve energy efficiency and reduce consumption.

-- Food Waste Diversion – Food waste from campus dining centers is diverted and composted into soi at regional farms.
+- Food Waste Diversion – Food waste from campus dining centers is diverted and composted into the soil at regional farms.
 Babson currently diverts about 5 tons of food waste per month!

 - And more…

-As a business school, they are aimed at educating tomorrow’s entrepreneurs and innovators.
-Babson is committed to integrating social and economic sustainability concepts into the business practices of this next generation of leaders and to create resilient, sustainable prosperity.
+As a business school, they aim to educate tomorrow’s entrepreneurs and innovators.
+Babson is committed to integrating social and economic sustainability concepts into the business practices of this next generation of leaders and to creating resilient, sustainable prosperity.

 With so much effort put forth on environmental issues, we are proud to welcome Babson College as one of our latest members of our Sponsor A Highway® program, which reduces litter along the highway.
 It’s just one more way this great institution is contributing to a more sustainable environment.

 If you want to learn more about Babson College, check out everything they have to offer on their web site.